Product Roadmap Template

 Product roadmaps are invaluable for aligning multiple teams around product strategy and when different goals and milestones will be achieved.
 From a project management standpoint, they’re also useful for allowing different team members – especially developers – to focus on the most important tasks, make quick decisions, and avoid scope creep.

 What is a product roadmap?

-3 elements of a product roadmap
+3 things to consider when building a product roadmap

-There are a lot of different ways to create a product roadmap, and the structure you use depends on multiple factors, including whether you’re operating with Waterfall or Agile.
-Below, we outline a few elements that you can include if you’re building your product roadmap in Miro.
+There are many different ways to create a product roadmap, and the structure you use depends on multiple factors, including whether you’re an Agile team or using a different model like Waterfall.

 1. Which products or features you’re building